ashbrook-io/ashbrook-io.github.io/_posts/2022-04-25-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 date: '2022-04-25'
 ---

 After moving all of our documents and our index into the cloud (Azure), I needed to create a UI to search the index and retrieve the blobs.
 This is a sort of diary of my experience building one.
 This takes place right after migrating the data, but they are somewhat disconnected efforts, so I wanted to split up these two tasks from a narrative perspective.
-Moving the data and keeping it safe was also a very different level of 'acceptable' vs what I wanted to accomplish with the UI, as will become evident as I record my thoughts on theh process, I think.
+Moving the data and keeping it safe was also a very different level of 'acceptable' vs what I wanted to accomplish with the UI, as will become evident as I record my thoughts on the process, I think.

+_Edit: I happened to be departing my position where I created this while I was finalizing it, so the *main* goal became to keep it consistent with another project at work.
+To that end, I ended up initially implementing https://github.com/royashbrook/fuzzy-sniffle rather than anything else due to timing.
+It may be that something else will be done after some time, but a static site SPA is what went in initially as proof-of-concept, and that's what will be there until it's replaced.
+That being said, I thought it would be fun to just diary out the process as it's kind of similar to some past solution development processes._

-#### Prelude and Background
+## Prelude and Background

 To recap, briefly, the current state of why this is happening, this system is going to replace an existing commercial document management system that has much more functionality.
 We have already have replaced that system with another offering, but we did not move the archive of what was in the old system, to the new system.
 We want to remove our dependency on the commercial software because we really just need to search the archive, so why not move the items into the cloud and search things there?
 The blob and index data have been moved to the cloud at this point, but we need a UI to search it.

-Moving on to discussion of the system, the functional requirements are pretty simple:
+The functional requirements are pretty simple:

 1. Work similar to the previous system
 2. Performance and Cost should be the same or 'better'.